MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsession_getsupportedsignalmodelids_1147494811.md

 Retrieves the collection of unique [Signal](conversationalagentsignal.md) model identifiers supported by the conversational agent.

-> [!Important]
-> To avoid possible concurrency issues, we recommend using [GetSupportedSignalModelIdsAsync](conversationalagentsession_getsupportedsignalmodelidsasync_150685345.md) instead.

 ## -returns

 A collection of unique [Signal](conversationalagentsignal.md) model identifiers.